 Study Your Competitors

 If you lack consumer data, look at the other side of the fence.
 Find out what your competitors post on social media.
 Check the content of their website.
-Discover your competitor’s keywords (this one is easy if you work with a digital marketing firm).
-This is a great idea, especially if your competition seems to be doing well in reaching its target audience online.
-You’ll quickly get an idea of the type of market segment your industry has.
+Discover your competitor’s keywords (this one is easy if you work with a digital marketing company).
+This is a great idea, especially if your competition seems to be doing well in reaching its target audience online, and you’ll quickly discover the type of market segment in your industry.

 - Select profile parameters.
 Describe your audience by different types, identify who you can reach, and use these types as your category.
 Think about the information people use to search for your specific products and services.
 It could be their age, location, gender, marital status, and other quantifiable demographics.

 - Find viable custom segments.
 Segmenting by demographics or location is standard in marketing strategies, but you can go beyond these in digital marketing segmentation.
 Focus on the behavior of your visitors so you can understand your market more thoroughly.

 - A good way to determine the viability of your target segment is through Google Analytics.
 Under the Audience section, you can find tracked categories that will give you insights on how you can segment your website’s visitors.

 - Lead scoring.
 Score leads based on conversion history, data quality, purchase history, and overall sales-readiness.
 Evaluate and rate factors such as online reviews and user opinions, lifestyles, interests, and hobbies.

 If you plan on investing time and resources in PPC management services, make sure it hits these three market segmentation tactics:

 It’s vital to segment keywords according to each audience type so that you deliver the appropriate message in the copy and landing pages.
 To segment them properly, you first need to understand the intent behind the keywords.
 This is pretty obvious for some search terms.
 For example, when a searcher types the term “home computer” on the Google search bar, tech businesses display copy that highlights “family,” “user-friendly,” or “fun.”